bagisto/bagisto-docs/src/package-development/localization.md

 ```

 ::: tip Simple Controller Integration
-For now, our controller simply renders the view.
+For now, our controller only renders the view.
 As we add more functionality like create, edit, and delete operations, we'll expand the translation usage for success messages and validation feedback.
 :::

 ### Translation Helper Functions